elemel/blog/2018/09/03/README.md

 The problem turned out to be that Unity's vector class unexpectedly truncates small vectors to zero when normalizing.
 That kind of behaviour should never be normalized.

-After some further experimentation with my now artisanal, mostly non-zero normals, I ended up using
+After some further experimentation with artisanal, non-zero normals, I ended up using

 - the vertex normal from the distance field when it's within 15 degrees of the triangle's face normal,